Gain access to personalized product screening, the best pricing, rewards, and more!

 Identification

 Before you can carry out a treatment plan, you must be sure you are dealing with rose slugs and not some other pest.
 Misidentification can lead to using the wrong treatment methods, which can cost you time and money.
-Here are some traits to look out for when recognizing rose slugs.
+Rose slugs are sawfly larvae.
+There are three common types of rose slugs: Brassy rose slug, common rose slug, and false rose slug each with distinct characteristics and feeding behaviors.
+Below we will explain the features of these species to aid easily in identification:

 Inspection